aaronbieber/singleservingphoto/_posts/2007-04-19-automated-workflow-ii.markdown

 I always name my photographs.
 Even if the names are sometimes trite or clichéd, I think that any photo that has worked its way into the gallery deserves a name.
-When I put photos into "my gallery":http://www.fisheyegallery.com, I like to name the files themselves with the name of the photograph so that the URLs are pretty.
+When I put photos into [my gallery](http://www.fisheyegallery.com), I like to name the files themselves with the name of the photograph so that the URLs are pretty.
 It makes more sense to see a URL like
 @/Places/Chicago/MillenniumPark.jpg.html@ than something ugly like